 The Company engages PricewaterhouseCoopers as external auditor and has received a written confirmation from PricewaterhouseCoopers confirming that they are independent and that there are no relationships between PricewaterhouseCoopers and the Company that are likely to impair its independence.
 The roles and responsibilities of our external auditor are stated under the section headed "Independent Auditor's Report" on pages 64 to 71.
-During the year ended 31 December 2020, PricewaterhouseCoopers provided the following services to the Group:
+During the year ended 31 December 2021, PricewaterhouseCoopers provided the following services to the Group:

 Service rendered RMB'000

 Audit services

 Annual audit and interim review 3,900

 Non-audit services

-Tax services 147
+Tax services 43

-Corporate advisory services 170
+Corporate advisory services 10

-Environmental, social and governance services 210

-Total 4,427
+Total 3,953